Mikadore/llvm-project/README.md

 page for detailed information on configuring and compiling LLVM.
 You can visit [Directory Layout](https://llvm.org/docs/GettingStarted.html#directory-layout) to learn about the layout of the source code tree.

+# Note:
+I had to change the CMakesLists.txt in the `llvm` and manually `set(LLVM_ENABLE_PROJECTS)` because it just didn't work from the command line.

+The edited files are in `<ROOT>/libcxx/include`
+The relevant tests are under `<ROOT>/libcxx/test/std/`

+The `hacks/test.sh` script won't work as it uses absolute paths, but it does showcase which tests were edited.

+`hacks/notes.md` summarizes the changes made

+The base of this repo is the 11.0.0 source tarball from https://releases.llvm.org/download.html